numdinkushi/IQlify/README.md

 ## 📱 MiniPay Integration

-IQlify is built specifically for **MiniPay**, Opera's mobile-first wallet that makes digital payments simple and accessible.
-The app is optimized to work seamlessly within the MiniPay environment.
+IQlify is **primarily built for MiniPay**, Opera's mobile-first wallet that makes digital payments simple and accessible.
+The app is optimized to work seamlessly within the MiniPay environment, but also functions perfectly in standard web browsers with any Web3 wallet.

 ### MiniPay Features